RickofManc/fresh-casts/README.md

 1. If you haven't yet, you should first set up Git.
 Don't forget to set up authentication to GitHub.com from Git as well
 1. Navigate to the [Fresh Casts](https://github.com/RickofManc/fresh-casts).
 1. Click the 'Fork' button on the upper right part of the page.
 It's in between 'Watch' and 'Star'
-1. You will now have a fork of the VV Pizzas repository added to your GitHub profile.
+1. You will now have a fork of the Fresh Casts repository added to your GitHub profile.
 Navigate to your own profile and find the forked repository to add the required files.
 1. Above the list of forked files click the 'Code' button
 1. A drop-down menu will appear providing a choice of cloning options.
 Select the one which is applicable to your setup Further details on completing the last step can be found on GitHub's [Fork a Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) page